PubuduJ/e-commerce-api/README.md

 # E Commerce API <img src="assets/logo.png" alt="drawing" width="27px"/>

-The E-commerce API platform project encompasses functionalities including **user authentication and authorization,** manipulation of **user data, creation and management of products,** as well as the handling of **product reviews and associated data.**
+The e-commerce api platform project encompasses functionalities including **user authentication and authorization,** manipulation of **user data, creation and management of products,** as well as the handling of **product reviews and associated data.**
 Its primary objective was to advance expertise in Node.js, Express, and MongoDB application development while aiming to comprehend and enhance these specific areas within the context of an operational API.